 Google’s Chromecast is an unusual device.
 Unlike most streaming set-top boxes, it doesn’t come with a remote, a bevy of pre-loaded apps or even an obvious menu system.

 Instead, the Chromecast acts as a conduit for the apps and content you might find on your PC, laptop, smartphone or tablet.
 The latter two are particularly important – by tapping the cast button in supported apps, you can use your mobile device as a remote and easily tee up new goodies from your sofa.

 But knowing which mobile apps support Chromecast and, perhaps more importantly, which ones are worth bothering with is tough.
-To make your life a little easier, we’ve created a shortlist of our favorites.
+To make your life a little easier, we’ve created a shortlist of our favorite Google Chromecast apps.